-This does not refer to an activity millions do with their mobile devices; though, that would be an appropriate definition.
+Text in this usage does not refer to an activity millions do with their mobile devices; though, that would be an appropriate definition.
 Any number of sentences form text, another level of language consisting of one or more sentences.
 Text provides information mainly to communicate in written form.

-All together, these elements phonemes, words, sentences. and text work within a framework called grammar, which is a set of rules constructed so that groupings of words do not form an incoherent word-jumble.
+Altogether, these elements phonemes, words, sentences. and text work within a framework called grammar, which is a set of rules constructed so that groupings of words do not form an incoherent word-jumble.

 All Languages are not Created Equal But Equal Out